7 Savings Accounts you must have in Canada

 TFSA is my favorite savings account.
 All the money you make in the TFSA is tax-free and can be withdrawn anytime.

-TFSA is not just a savings account, but also an investing account.
+Remember, TFSA is not just a savings account, but also an investing account.
 80% of people just put cash in the TFSA account.
 Don't you know that you can buy and sell stocks in a TFSA account to boost your savings?
 A low-cost index ETF is always my highly recommendation for long-term investing.

 ETF is a basket of stocks.
 VFV & VOO ETF tracks the S&P 500 index fund, which means you own the potions of the 500 biggest American companies stocks.
 S&P 500 averages about 10% annualized returns over decades.